-If you experience symptoms of depression for most of the day, every day for more than two weeks, you should seek help from your GP.
+If you experience symptoms of depression for most of the day, every day for more than 2 weeks, you should seek help from a GP.

-It's particularly important to speak to your GP if you:
+It's particularly important to speak to a GP if you:

 find your mood affects your work, other interests, and relationships with your family and friends